 2012-13: Witkowski signed a two-year, entry-level contract with the Lightning in April 2013 following his senior season at Western Michigan and made his pro hockey debut with Tampa Bay’s AHL affiliate in Syracuse.
 In three AHL games he was an even plus/minus with no points and 4 penalty minutes.
 The Crunch finished first in the East Division and reached the AHL Finals against Calder Cup champion Grand Rapids.
 Witkowski did not appear in any playoff games.
 He played 38 games for Western Michigan in his final season and was -3 with 46 penalty minutes; scoring 2 goals (both on the power play) with 8 assists.
 The Broncos finished third in the CCHA but were swept by Michigan in a CCHA quarterfinal series and did not receive an NCAA tournament bid.

 Witkowski is a big player who leads by example with hard work and physical play.
-He can handle a lot of ice time and relishes combative play - was one of the heavyweights in the USHL during his junior days.
-Witkowski is a play-maker on the power play and makes smart, quick passes.
-As is common with young defensive defenseman, his mobility and agility are areas that need more development.
+He can handle a lot of ice time and relishes combative play.
+Witkowski has playmaking ability and and makes smart, quick passes to go along with his hitting game.
+His mobility and agility can be an issue at times but have improved since his junior hockey days.